 “Deadheading” is a common garden task that involves snipping faded flowers to promote regrowth.
 To make the process seem like less of a chore, Myers suggests a more proactive method.

-Her tip: Simply trim away larger flowers when they’re in full bloom — promoting growth, reducing the need for deadheading after flowers fade and leaving you with a lovely fresh-cut bouquet to enjoy.
+Her tip: Simply trim away larger flowers when they’re in full bloom.
+This promotes growth, reduces the need for deadheading after flowers fade, and leaves you with a lovely fresh-cut bouquet to enjoy.

 5. Care for your cuttings

 After bringing your fresh flowers indoors, re-cut each stem at a 45-degree angle before arranging it in the vase of your choice.
 The internet is full of garden myths about why you should cut at an angle, but the real reason is much more straightforward.

 “The reason for cutting on an angle is simply to prevent the stem from sealing to the bottom of the vase,” Myers explains.
 “If it’s flat, it’s not going to be able to absorb the water.”